turingschool/curriculum-site/module1/lessons/methods_and_return_values.md

 ## Learning Goals

-* Define the terms Variable, Method, Argument, and Return Value
+* Define the terms Variable, Method, Argument, Parameter and Return Value
 * Explain why we use methods
 * Define methods
 * Explain where Ruby looks for methods